-In prior periods, the Group had a limited level of exposure to foreign exchange rate risk through its foreign currency denominated cash balances and trade receivable balances as shown below.
+In prior periods, the Group had a limited level of exposure to foreign exchange rate risk through its foreign currency denominated cash balances and trade receivable balances, however this is no longer the case as shown below.
 The Group manages its foreign exchange risk at Board level.